Seattle Schools demotes Cleveland principal after she told families district would limit contact tracing, attorney says

 Brown, who has been on medical leave since February, can seek reconsideration and respond to the district’s discipline in front of a hearing officer and in a separate process through the School Board.
 Even if those efforts are successful, McMinimee said, they likely won’t result in Brown being reinstated as principal of Cleveland.
 The district has the right to reassign principals to different schools.

 “The whole experience has been incredibly difficult for Catherine and hard on her health.
 Being the principal of Cleveland was a dream job,” McMinimee said.
-“Catherine believed she was receiving a directive to … essentially be untruthful with her school community and she believed her duty to her student, staff, and community was more paramount than following the directive.”
+“Catherine believed she was receiving a directive to … essentially be untruthful with her school community and she believed her duty to her student, staff, and community” safety “was more paramount than following the directive.”

 Cleveland students plan to walk out of school on Friday to protest Brown’s departure from the school.